Gajraj238/30-days-Soc-Challenge/Day-6-Wireshark-basic.md

 ---

-## Lab Task - Filtering Traffic in Wireshark – ICMP and TCP 3-Way Handshake Analysis
+## Lab Task - Filtering Traffic in Wireshark – ICMP

 ## **Task#1: Create a Display Filter for ICMP Traffic**